-One of the wealthiest families in the region, the Carters, who made their fortune from their poultry empire, provided a large housing estate for their workers from the early 1940s.
+Figure 52.
+Detail from 1924 auction notice for Barbour's Glenluss Estate subdivision.
+Note the timber and chaff mills indicated on the south side of the rail line, near Cherry Street and Kelly Street.
+(Source: Thos.
+Roadknight & Co. et al 1923-24, Geelong and district real estate posters: Werribee, Deakin University.
+(Source: Deakin University Library) One of the wealthiest families in the region, the Carters, who made their fortune from their poultry empire, provided a large housing estate for their workers from the early 1940s.
 Between 1941 and 1954, the Carters erected over 60 brick veneer houses, with the Modernist-influenced designs prepared by architect W.J.
 Bliss.
-The estate's layout and house designs were influenced by the American Bungalow estates of the era, which often had concrete roads to service the emerging 'motor suburbs'.
-The estate is now known as the Carter Housing Estate (HO21).
-The Carter family also built several grand, architect-designed homes in Werribee during the interwar years including Shirwall Court in Deutgam Street, erected in 1937, which was designed by Walter Pretty for Walter Carter, and Monleisha, at 51-59 Russell Street, designed by Arthur Pretty in 1940 for Roland Carter.
-Both houses had substantial gardens, and the Monleisha grounds included a formal circular driveway that led to the main entry of the house, border plantings, trees, open grassed areas. as well as a large swimming pool and 15 aviary structures, each built as a conical hut.
+The Carter family also several grand, architect-designed homes in Werribee during the interwar years, including Shirwall Court in Deutgaim Street, erected in 1937, which was designed by Walter Pretty, and Monleisha, at 51-59 Russell Street, designed by Arthur Pretty in 1940 for Roland 203 Werribee Shire Banner, 8 September 1921, p.
+3.

-For example, tenders were invited for the construction of a war service home in Glenluss Street, Werribee, in 1926 (Werribee Shire Banner, 25 March 1926, p.
+204 For example, tenders were invited for the construction of a war service home in Glenluss Street, Werribee, in 1926 (Werribee Shire Banner, 25 March 1926, p.
 2)